Leo Chadburn

-Simon Bookish is the stage name of Leo Chadburn, a British musician and composer, known for his work in experimental, electronic, pop and classical music.
+Leo Chadburn (born 1978), formerly known by the stage name Simon Bookish, is a British musician and composer known for his work in experimental, electronic, pop, and classical music.
+He previously recorded under the pseudonym Simon Bookish, and since 2015 has released music under his real name.
 His music has been broadcast on BBC Radio 1, BBC Radio 3, BBC Radio 6 Music, and Resonance FM.
 Originally from Coalville, Leicestershire, he moved to London and trained at the Guildhall School of Music and Drama from 1997 to 2001.

 Work as Simon Bookish

-To date, Chadburn has released three solo albums under the name Simon Bookish.
-The first two, Unfair/Funfair (2006) and Trainwreck/Raincheck (2007), combined his voice with synthesizers and laptop computers.
-His use of spoken word on Trainwreck/Raincheck and in live performances drew comparisons with "Bowie and Baudrillard, Burroughs and Byrne".
-His third album, Everything/Everything (2008) featured an ensemble of brass instruments, saxophones, Farfisa organ, piano and harp.
+Chadburn released three solo albums under the name Simon Bookish.
+The first two, Unfair / Funfair (2006) and Trainwreck / Raincheck (2007), combined his voice with synthesizers and laptop computers.
+His use of spoken word on Trainwreck / Raincheck and in live performances drew comparisons with "Bowie and Baudrillard, Burroughs and Byrne".
+His third album, Everything/Everything (2008) featured an ensemble of brass instruments, saxophones, Farfisa organ, piano, and harp.
 Chadburn describes this album as "a big band song cycle about science and information".

 Chadburn's most recent release as Simon Bookish was Red and Blue EP (2015), an experimental piece based on correspondence between Margaret Thatcher and Ronald Reagan.

-He has provided remixes of songs for bands and artists such as Grizzly Bear, Franz Ferdinand, The Organ, Owen Pallett, Seb Rochford and Late of the Pier.
+As Simon Bookish, he provided remixes of songs for bands and artists such as Grizzly Bear, Franz Ferdinand, The Organ, Owen Pallett, Seb Rochford, and Late of the Pier.
 He has also contributed tracks to the compilation albums Worried Noodles (2007), a compilation of songs with lyrics by artist David Shrigley, and The Wall Re-built!
 (2010), which celebrated the 30th anniversary of Pink Floyd's The Wall, for Mojo Magazine.

 Work as Leo Chadburn

 Classical works

 Chadburn has written a number of works for classical music groups.
 These include Unison: Things Are Getting Worse for a large ensemble of pianists, X Chairman Maos, written for the ensemble Apartment House and performed at the De La Warr Pavilion to coincide with their Andy Warhol exhibition in 2011, and Five Loops for the Bathyscaphe (2018), commissioned by the Britten Sinfonia.

 His string quartet, The Indistinguishables was written for the Canadian quartet Quatuor Bozzini and performed at the 2014 Huddersfield Contemporary Music Festival.
 A performance by the quartet at Milton Court (Guildhall School of Music) in March 2019 with Gemma Saunders as narrator was broadcast on BBC Radio 3 in September 2019.
 His piece for chamber ensemble, Freezywater, commissioned by the Wigmore Hall, won a 2016 British Composer Award.
 Chadburn was nominated for a second British Composer Award the following year, for his choral piece Affix Stamp Here, written for the vocal ensemble EXAUDI.

 Chadburn is currently an associate composer of the London Symphony Orchestra, who performed his piece Brown Leather Sofa in 2013.

+Chadburn received an Ivor Novello Award nomination at The Ivors Classical Awards 2024.
+His piece English Dancing Master, for pre-recorded voices and string quartet, was nominated for Best Small Chamber Composition.